 Seagrass is 100% designed and made in Tasmania and plans to stay that way despite the growing demand for the product.
 Onshore production is great because Australian laws ensure that workers are paid a fair wage and have a safe working environment.
 Keeping the production close by also means the designers can make sure quality standards are tip top, and iron out any design flaws before the production goes too far.

-The brand uses linen, cotton and rayon fibres for the majority of its clothes – which is plus for the environment as they are all natural fibres that will easily break down in landfill (although I must say it would be a travesty if they ended up there).
-The individual designs and dedication to tailoring mean the clothes are sturdy and long-lasting, made to outlive many seasons.
+The brand uses linen, cotton and rayon fibres for the majority of its clothes – which is a plus for the environment as they are all natural fibres that will easily break down in landfill (although I must say it would be a travesty if they ended up there).
+The individual designs and dedication to tailoring mean the clothes are sturdy and long-lasting, made to last many seasons.